Boston Marathon: Scream Tunnel

-At Wellesley College, a women's college, it is traditional for the students to cheer on the runners in what is referred to as the Scream Tunnel.
+At Wellesley College, a historically women's college, it is traditional for the students to cheer on the runners in what is referred to as the Scream Tunnel.
 For about a quarter of a mile (400 m), the students line the course, scream, and offer kisses.

 The Scream Tunnel is so loud runners claim it can be heard from a mile away.
 The tunnel is roughly half a mile (0.8 km) prior to the halfway mark of the course.

 Boston Red Sox

 Every year, the Boston Red Sox play a home game at Fenway Park, starting at 11:05 a.m.
 When the game ends, the crowd empties into Kenmore Square to cheer as the runners enter the final mile.
 This tradition started in 1903.
 In the 1940s, the Red Sox from the American League and the Boston Braves from the National League (who moved to Milwaukee after the 1953 season) alternated yearly as to which would play the morning game.
 In 2007, the game between the Red Sox and the Los Angeles Angels of Anaheim was delayed until 12:18 p.m. due to heavy rain.
 The marathon, which had previously been run in a wide variety of weather conditions, was not delayed.
-The 2018 game hosting the Baltimore Orioles was postponed into May due to rain.
-And 2020 saw the game not played resulting from the pandemic.
+The 2018 game hosting the Baltimore Orioles was postponed into May due to rain, while 2020 saw the game not played resulting from the pandemic.

+In 2021, when City Connect uniforms were introduced, the Red Sox chose a design inspired by the marathon.
+The colors were yellow and blue, and a number "617" - the area code for Boston - was added to the left sleeve in a way reminiscent of a racing bib.
+They were worn on the weekend leading up to Patriots' Day; on the holiday itself, the Boston Strong uniforms commemorating the 2013 bombing were worn.
+A new City Connect uniform was chosen in 2025, with the marathon-themed one remaining as an alternate.